A Neural-embedded Choice Model: TasteNet-MNL Modeling Taste Heterogeneity with Flexibility and Interpretability: Model Structure

 \subsection{Parameter constraints}

 Over-parameterization is common for neural networks, especially when the sample size is relatively small compared to the model complexity.
 Adding constraint is a method to regularize a neural network.
-We impose constraints on taste parameters not only to improve model generalization ability; but also to ensure that taste parameters fall into a reasonable range based on expert knowledge.
+We impose constraints on taste parameters not only to improve model generalization ability; but also to ensure a reasonable range for taste parameters.

 A typical constraint is on the signs of parameters.
 For example, the coefficient for travel time or waiting time is usually negative.
 We incorporate sign constraints through an output transform function $T$.
 For taste parameter $\beta$s with non-negative sign constraints, choices of $T$ can be the rectified linear function ($ReLU(\beta)$) or exponential function ($\exp(\beta)$).
 For $\beta$s with non-positive signs, choices of $T$ can be the rectified linear unit $-ReLU(-\beta)$ or $-\exp(-\beta)$.
 For $\beta$s without constraints, $T$ is the identity function.
-Such transformations redistribute the parameters to the desirable range through continuous differentiable functions, which resemble the exponential transform for scale or time coefficient in the utility specification of a DCM.
+Such transformations redistribute the parameters to the desirable range through continuous differentiable functions, which resemble the exponential transform for scale or time coefficient commonly used in a DCM utility function.

-An advantage of using transform function for sign constraints is that the constraints can be strictly kept.
-Other methods, such as adding penalty for constraint violation to the learning objective, cannot enforce the constraints on unseen data.
+An advantage of using a transform function for parameter sign constraints is that the constraints can be strictly kept.
+Other methods, such as adding a penalty for constraint violation to the learning objective, cannot enforce the constraint on unseen data.